-The classes that satisfy the laboratory requirement are listed in Section VIII.F.
+The classes that satisfy the laboratory requirement are listed in Section VIII.F of this document.

-Of the two lab courses required of Ph.D. students, one of the lab courses must involve hands-on laboratory work.
-Because of this, a Ph.D. student may include only one of OPTI 512L, OPTI 571L, or OPTI 586L on their Plan of Study.
+Of the two lab courses required of Ph.D. students, one of the lab courses must involve hands-on laboratory work, unless the student obtained an undergraduate Optics degree.
+Because of this, a Ph.D. student may fulfill lab requirements with only one of OPTI 512L, OPTI 571L, OPTI 586L, or OPTI 594.